 Day 6

-We rise early and paddle a short distance.
-Then we load into our panga.
-We complete our circumnavigation of the island and cross back to the mainland.
-On arrival we have lunch, then load up into our van for the 2 ½ drive back to La Paz.
-Once at your hotel a warm shower leaves you feeling refreshed.
-Join your guides and fellow travelers for a lively farewell dinner (no-host) at a local restaurant and regale each other with tales of the trip.
+Depending on our camp location, we may take a short morning paddle.
+Then before long we load into our panga.
+We complete our circumnavigation of the island.
+Our panga may take us all the way back to La Paz, or we may cross back to the mainland, load up into our van for the 2 ½ drive back to La Paz.
+By late afternoon we’re back at the hotel and a warm shower feels great. and, refreshed, we meet for a lively farewell dinner at a local restaurant and regale each other with tales of the trip.

 MEALS INCLUDED : Breakfast, Lunch